g4xx/python-notes/README.md

         result.append(func(i))
     return result

-# Using square function without () and pass it as argument to our my_map function
+# Using square function without () and pass it as argument to our my_map
-# Also providing list of arguments to be used with square
+# function.
+Also providing list of arguments to be used with square:
 squares = my_map(square, [1,2,3,4,5])

 # Same my_map function but using cube function as argument